finos/a11y-theme-builder/docs/setup/start-builder.md

 The following commands can be used to manage the Theme Builder application built and running with `Docker`.

 #### Stop Theme Builder application
-This stops the application, but does not delete it.
+This stops the Theme Builder application, but does not delete it.
 All saved theme data is preserved.

 ```
 docker stop a11y-theme-builder
 ```

 #### Start a stopped Theme Builder application
-This starts a stopped application.
+This starts a stopped Theme Builder application.
 Any saved theme data will be retained.

 ```
 docker start a11y-theme-builder
 ```

 #### Remove a stopped Theme Builder application
-This removes a stopped application and any saved theme data will be deleted.
+This removes a stopped Theme Builder application and any saved theme data will be deleted.

 ```
 docker rm a11y-theme-builder